 Millions of people all over the world still fantasize and romanticize about just packing it all up, leaving behind the grind of everyday life to explore the world.
 Whenever that may be in the future.

-For most however, as those thoughts manifest into more than just a fantasy fear strikes.
+For many however, as those thoughts manifest into more than just a fantasy fear strikes.
 All those solo travel questions breeds fear of the unknown which stops so many people from taking the leap.

 I was in that same position once.
 All I could do was daydream about wandering and exploring the world.
 To begin with the practicality and reality was just unrealistic, somebody like me couldn’t just go traveling around the world.
 As much as I loved the idea, life stopped me, I couldn’t afford it, I didn’t have the means to do it.
 I made any excuse under the sun as a valid reason why I could not – It took years to convince myself to actually do it.
 And I did, back in 2010.